polterguy/magic/README.md

 5. [Magic](https://github.com/polterguy/magic/releases)

 To start the Magic dashboard type `dotnet run` in the _"magic.backend"_ folder.
 Then type `npm link` in your _"frontend"_ folder.
-Start the Magic dashboard by typing `ng server` in the _"frontend"_ folder.
+Start the Magic dashboard by typing `ng serve` in the _"frontend"_ folder.
 Go to [http://localhost:4200](http://localhost:4200).

 ## Documentation